 Most students who apply to our program have taken courses in neuroscience, biology, psychology, and math.
 The academic coursework is dependent in many cases on the research that you are interested in doing during your graduate studies.

 Do I need to have an advisor in place before I apply to the program?

-No. However, in order for you to be recommended for admission to the program, a NACS faculty member must be willing to serve as your mentor.
+No. However, in order for you to be recommended for admission to the program, a NACS faculty member must be willing to serve as your advisor.

 How many applications do you typically receive, and how many students do you typically admit?

 NACS receives around 120 applications and we enroll 6-10 students each year.

 What can I do to be a strong candidate for the program?

 Strong applicants have taken a broad selection of neuroscience coursework (spanning molecular, systems, and cognitive approaches) and courses in math and biology.
 They also have research experience.
 In addition, they have a sense of their own research interests, which they clearly articulate in their personal statement.
 Finally, they have strong letters of recommendation.

 I already have a M.S. degree.
 Do I still need GRE scores?